dtoranzoms/mern-seed/cli/README.md

 yo mern:auth --force
 ```

-**This sub-generator was design to be executed only once per application.**
+**This sub-generator was designed to be executed only once per application.**

 ## License